 - Track public health issues.

 Not to mention, ICD-10 will provide more detail to understand each patient's particular needs and illustrate patient trends to progress towards set health care goals.
 It will also help to advance research, measure quality outcomes, as well as demostrate value of care in a way that is not possible with ICD-9.

 Wellmark’s Plans for ICD-10 Regulatory Conversion

-In 2011, Wellmark assessed its systems, business processes, policies, and communication needs associated with the impacts of the ICD-10 conversion.
-Throughout 2012-2014, Wellmark will update all systems and processes to use ICD-10 codes to meet the compliance timeframes.
+Wellmark has assessed its systems, business processes, policies, and communication needs associated with the impacts of the ICD-10 conversion.
+Beginning in 2012, Wellmark updated all systems and processes to accept and utilize ICD-10 codes in order to remain compliant.